sulu/sulu/UPGRADE.md

 Serialization to `array` type is not longer possible use the new `sulu_core.array_serializer` service instead.

-### Refractor Rest Controllers
+### Refactor Rest Controllers

-The Sulu `RestController` was deprecated and replaced with `AbstractRestController`.
+The Sulu `RestController` was deprecated and replaced with the `AbstractRestController`.
-All sulu rest controllers extend the new AbstractController and now use dependency injection to get there services.
+All Sulu Rest controllers were refactored to extend the new `AbstractRestController`.
+Furthermore, all these controllers and now use constructor injection to gather their dependencies.

 ### Refactor WebsiteController and DefaultController